Calamatta Cuschieri adds life insurance to its suite of products

-Calamatta Cuschieri has added life insurance to its range of financial services products.
-The move reaffirms the company’s universal approach to financial services, with life insurance complementing its existing services, such as investment advice, pension plans, savings plans, wealth management and live online trading, among others.
+Calamatta Cuschieri, one of Malta’s largest financial services firms, announced the addition of life insurance to its range of financial services products.
+The move reaffirms the company’s universal approach to financial services, with life insurance complementing its existing services such as investment advice, pension plans, savings plans, wealth management and live online trading, among others.

-Calamatta Cuschieri co-CEO Alan Cuschieri said: “Calamatta Cuschieri is now offering a full range of life insurance products specifically designed to protect individuals, families and businesses.
-Life insurance is an important part of financial planning, and together with our existing pension plans and investment advisory service offering, we are proud to be providing a complete financial planning service to clients.”
+“Calamatta Cuschieri is now offering a full range of life insurance products which are specifically designed to protect individuals, families and businesses.
+Life insurance is an important part of financial planning and together with our existing pension plans and investment advisory service offering, Calamatta Cuschieri is now proud to be providing a complete financial planning service to clients,” said Alan Cuschieri co-CEO at Calamatta Cuschieri.

 One of the most popular life insurance products, the single premium plan, will also be offered giving clients the possibility of investing a lump sum with capital-guaranteed protection and attractive bonus rates.
 In addition, the company is offering free life insurance plan for both newlyweds as well as new parents.